rails/rails/guides/source/configuring.md

 * `engines_blank_point`: Provides a point-in-initialization to hook into if you wish to do anything before engines are loaded.
 After this point, all railtie and engine initializers are run.

-* `add_generator_templates`: Finds templates for generators at `lib/templates` for the application, railties, and engines and adds these to the `config.generators.templates` setting, which will make the templates available for all generators to reference.
+* `add_generator_templates`: Finds templates for generators at `lib/templates` for the application, railties, and engines, and adds these to the `config.generators.templates` setting, which will make the templates available for all generators to reference.

 * `ensure_autoload_once_paths_as_subset`: Ensures that the `config.autoload_once_paths` only contains paths from `config.autoload_paths`.
 If it contains extra paths, then an exception will be raised.